toringe/multi-pass/README.md

     cd password-store*
     sudo make install

 You'll need a git server that will host the common GPG keyring and the common password-store.
-If you don't have an existing git server you can use, I've included basic documentation below.
+If you don't have an existing git server you can use, I've included basic documentation [below][2].

 Once the git server is configured, you're ready to install the multi-user scripts.